 Store leftovers in an airtight container in the refrigerator for 3-5 days.

 This is a great freezer-friendly loaf, so make more than one!
-Once completely cooled, wrap it in a couple of layers of plastic wrap to avoid freezer burn.
-Transfer to a freezer-friendly Ziploc bag and keep frozen for up to 3 months.
+Once completely cooled, wrap it in a layer of plastic wrap and then a lyer of aluminum foil to avoid freezer burn.
+Then place it in a freezer-friendly plastic zip closure bag and keep frozen for up to 2-3 months.

 Thaw in the fridge overnight and warm through in the oven or by the individual slice in the microwave.